 Address: 21 Le Loi – Hours: 7 a.m. to 9 p.m., daily

 This is one of the oldest houses in Hoi An, built at the beginning of the 19th century by the Tran family.
-It was originally commissioned by a prominent mandarin Tran Tu Nhac to worship family ancestors and honour family traditions.
-The house, which was designed and built using traditional rules of Feng Shui, sits amongst a garden of ornamental plants, including fruit trees and flowers.
-The home contains relics and items of historical interest, such as an original sword and seal, and it remains in similar condition to two centuries ago.
+Originally commissioned by a prominent mandarin Tran Tu Nhac for worshipping family ancestors and honouring family traditions.
+The house, designed and built using traditional rules of Feng Shui, sits amongst a garden of ornamental plants, including fruit trees and flowers.
+The home contains relics and items of historical interest, such as an original sword and seal, and remaining in similar condition to two centuries ago.